MohammadB88/devops-tools/README.md

 sudo apt-get install helm
 ```

+Using Helm charts has several benefits:

+  - **Simplifies deployment:** Helm charts provide an easy-to-use packaging format for Kubernetes resources, making it easier to deploy and manage complex applications.
+You can use pre-built charts for common applications and customize them to fit your needs, or create your own charts for your own applications.

+  - **Promotes reusability:** Helm charts are designed to be easily shared and reused, which can help you save time and effort by allowing you to leverage existing charts for common applications or infrastructure components.

+  - **Enables version control:** Helm charts allow you to version your application releases, making it easy to roll back to a previous version if needed.

+  - **Facilitates upgrades and rollback:** Helm allows you to easily upgrade or rollback your application by installing or rolling back to a previous version of a chart.

+  - **Simplifies configuration management:** Helm charts allow you to parameterize your Kubernetes resources, making it easy to manage multiple environments or configurations from a single chart.

-Helm Charts help to define, install, and upgrade even the most complex Kubernetes application.
-Charts are easy to create, version, share, and publish.
+Helm Charts are easy to create, version, share, and publish.
 For example, I will use them to install Prometheus and Grafana on my Minikube cluster, which is explained in the next section.

 ## **Monitoring**
 Kubernetes monitoring is a type of reporting that helps identify problems in a Kubernetes cluster and implement proactive cluster management strategies.
 Kubernetes cluster monitoring tracks cluster resource utilization, including storage, CPU and memory.
 This eases containerized infrastructure management.

-### **Kubernetes monitoring**
+### **Kubernetes Metrics Server**
-Find important Kubernetes monitoring metrics using the Kubernetes Metrics Server.
-Kubernetes Metrics Server collects and aggregates data from the kubelet on each node.
+Find important Kubernetes monitoring metrics using the *Kubernetes Metrics Server*.
+It collects and aggregates data from the kubelet on each node.
 Consider some of these key Kubernetes metrics:

   - **API request latency**, the lower the better, measured in milliseconds
   - **Cluster state metrics**, including the availability and health of pods